deejaygraham/deejaygraham.github.io/about.md

 I am an **Extreme Programmer**, an Infrequent **Sketchnoter**, a Collector of **Programming** Languages, a **Speaker**, a **Mob** Programmer, a **Test-Driven** Developer and Struggling **Agilista**.
-I am also a STEM ambassador and project lead for the "Makers & Creators" events at Campus North.
+I am also a STEM ambassador, microbit hacker and project lead for the "Makers & Creators" events at Campus North with Tech for Life UK.

 My main areas of interest are in using **agile methods** to help improve what we **ship**, **test-driven** development, unit **testing**, continuous and